ricedh/drafts/03-ner.md

 As mentioned, we chose Stanford's Named Entity Recognition software to use to identify locations in our corpora of runaway slave ads.
 We chose to write our entity tagger script in Python, and fortunately there is an interface called [Pyner](https://github.com/dat/pyner) that hooks calls to the NER program.

-Once we downloaded NER and cd'd to the directory, we started it with the following UNIX command:
+Once we downloaded NER and cd'd to the directory, we started it with the following UNIX command.
+For an explanation of the arguments to the NER program, please read this short [introduction to initializing NER for using Pyner](http://outofabrownpaperbag.wordpress.com/2013/07/04/stanford-ner-and-pyner-the-beginnings-for-beginners/).

 ```
 java -mx1000m -cp stanford-ner.jar edu.stanford.nlp.ie.NERServer -loadClassifier classifiers/english.conll.4class.distsim.crf.ser.gz -port 8080 -outputFormat inlineXML